-In 2020, we have been faced with a global pandemic, Covid-19.
+In 2020, we were faced with a global pandemic, Covid-19.
 As we have navigated several changes in the way we live including social distancing, working from home and job losses, many may find themselves living in strained situations or having to hide their sexuality (among other issues) as a result of these changes.
 Many people have struggled with increased anxiety, depression and other mental health issues.

 There are some issues experienced by individuals who identify as gay, lesbian, bisexual or queer that can cause particular difficulties or concern.
-Some of these include coming out, belonging to a minority group, and dealing with homophobia in the family, place of study, workplace or the greater community.
+Some of these include coming out, belonging to a minority group, minority stress and dealing with homophobia in the family, place of study, workplace or the greater community.
 These issues may contribute to feelings of anxiety, depression, isolation and low self-esteem.

 Being in a relationship can be difficult at times.
 As issues arise, some are more easily navigated then others and may lead to you accessing support through counselling.
 It helps to address relationship issues early, rather than letting them go on unattended for years.